Be Happy Be Yourself: 3 Benefits You Reap When You Stop Caring What Others Think

 5. Get rid of the temptation to blame yourself for any bullying and abuse you suffer.

-Always be true to your own heart no matter the cost.
+Always be true to your own heart, no matter the cost.
 Though it may not look that way to the outside observer, quietly dig deep and get in touch with your inner sensations and instincts.
-Moreover realize that you aren’t to blame for the abuse you endure.
+Moreover, realize that you aren’t to blame for the abuse you endure.

-Knowing yourself is to fully understand that other people’s behavior towards you is no reflection on you.
+Knowing yourself means fully understanding that other people’s behavior towards you is not a reflection on you.
 It only speaks volumes about their own lack of morals, decency, and character.

 Getting to know yourself will only bring absolute confirmation that what your bullies do to you is wrong.
-Now this inner realization may or may not stop bullies from attacking you.
+Now, this inner realization may or may not stop bullies from attacking you.
 In fact, it may make the bullying worse.

-However, instead of hating and blaming yourself, know in your heart that they are the bad ones.
+However, instead of hating and blaming yourself, know in your heart that they are the ones who are bad.
 Realize that bullies are notorious for projecting their own faults and shortcomings onto others.

 It’s true!
-A bully’s accusations is usually a confession.
+A bully’s accusations are usually a confession.

 6. Always trust your gut.